UniversalDependencies/docs/_gl/index.md

 * Although Galician is a SVO language, word order is relatively free, so one can find sentences following VSO, SOV, etc.
 * Galician is a pro-drop language, so subjects are frequently elided.
 * The verbs *ser*, *estar*, and *parecer* are copulative.
-* The following subtypes are used in Galician (currently only in the Galician-TreeGal treebank):
+* The following subtypes are used in Galician (currently only in the Galician-TreeGal and Galician-PUD treebanks):
   * [aux:pass]() for passive auxiliaries.
   * [flat:name]() for exocentric complex names.
   * [flat:foreign]() for foreign complex names with different structures.